Go home and cook instead of being in politics, BJP leader tells MP Supriya Sule

 The Supreme Court on May 18 had allowed Madhya Pradesh to hold local body elections with reservations for OBCs.
 It has, however, rejected the Maharashtra government’s plea to secure a political quota for OBCs.

-Supriya Sule said that after the verdict she contacted Madhya Pradesh Chief Minister Shivraj Singh Chouhan, asking him how he got the Supreme Court’s nod for reservation.
+Sule said that after the verdict she contacted Madhya Pradesh Chief Minister Shivraj Singh Chouhan, asking him how he got the Supreme Court’s nod for reservation.
 However, Chouhan allegedly did not share the details.

 “The Chief Minister of Madhya Pradesh came to Delhi and met someone,” she said.
 “I don’t know what suddenly happened over the next two days and they got a go-ahead for OBC reservations.”